mattbillenstein/ve/README.txt

 Where:

-You can try this out by pulling from my staging host (it is big, ~2G).
-You may need to sudo and make the /ve directory first and make sure you own it:

-    $ sudo mkdir /ve
-    $ sudo chown <USER>:<GROUP> /ve
-    $ RSYNC_PASSWORD=v3rys3cr3t rsync -av --delete ve@vazor.com::ve/$OS/ /ve

-Where $OS is one of OSX_10.X, Ubuntu_14.04, or Arch

-After you have it, run the deps script (you will need to install fink first on OSX):

-    $ /ve/ve/deps.sh

-Then add it to your environment:

-    $ source /ve/bin/activate

-Then you should see:

-    $ which python
-    /ve/bin/python

 If you want to use this for real in any sort of production environment, you should fork this repo and build it yourself.
 Stage your own config_local.sh and optionally use a staging host to synchronize this between your systems via